The Common Language for Engineering

 81346-14: Manufacturing Systems

-ISO/IEC 81346-14, also known as RDS-MS, is a standard developed for all industries within the manufacturing and processing sector.
+IEC 81346-14, also known as RDS-MS, is a standard developed for all industries within manufacturing systems and processing sector.

 It provides industry specific classification libraries that can be applied, e.g., within the consumer goods, machine building, industrial equipment, food & beverage, pharmaceuticals, packaging, and mining industries.